Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Kernel Factorization

-At level \( \ell +1\), $B^{\ell+1}_\textup{left}$ and $B^{\ell+1}_\textup{right}$ are merged to form new blocks.
-As illustrated in Figure~\ref{fig:skeletonization}, the upper portion of the parent block is constructed by merging the upper halves of \( B_\textup{left}^{\ell+1} \) and \( B_\textup{right}^{\ell+1} \), while the lower portion merges the lower halves.
+At level \( \ell +1\), $B^{\ell+1}_l$ and $B^{\ell+1}_r$ merge to form new blocks.
+As illustrated in Figure~\ref{fig:skeletonization}, the upper portion of the parent block is constructed by merging the upper halves of \( B_l^{\ell+1} \) and \( B_r^{\ell+1} \), while the lower part merges the lower halves.
 The process of selecting representative rows or columns during this merge is referred to as \emph{skeletonization}.
-This recursive divide-and-merge strategy continues until the coarsest level \( L \) is reached, resulting in a multiscale, hierarchical factorization of the original matrix.
-Assuming each ID is performed with $\sigma_{r+1}<\varepsilon$, the final factorization enables efficient application of the matrix to a vector up to precision $\varepsilon$:
+This recursive divide-and-merge strategy continues until the coarsest level \( L \) is reached, resulting in a multiscale hierarchical factorization of the original matrix.
+Assuming that each \texttt{ID} is performed with $\sigma_{r+1}<\varepsilon$, the final factorization enables efficient application of the matrix to a vector up to precision $\varepsilon$:

-where each interpolation matrix \( P^{(\ell)} \) maps function values at skeleton points at level \( \ell \) to approximations on larger blocks at level \( \ell + 1 \), and \( B^{(L)} \) reconstructs the final output values using the skeletons at the finest scale.
+where each interpolation matrix \( P^{(\ell)} \) maps the function values at skeleton points at level \( \ell \) to approximations on larger blocks at level \( \ell + 1 \), and \( B^{(L)} \) reconstructs the final output values using the skeletons at the finest scale.

-The precomputation of the butterfly factorization requires \( \mathcal{O}(N^2) \) operations, due to the need to perform interpolative decomposition (ID) on all submatrices of the kernel.
-Assuming that the numerical rank \( r \) of merged blocks at each level remains comparable to that of the blocks at the previous level, the resulting factorization stores interpolation matrices and the coarsest-level basis block \( B^{(L)} \), with total memory complexity \( \mathcal{O}(rN \log N) \).
+The precomputation of the \texttt{\texttt{Butterfly}} factorization requires \( \mathcal{O}(N^2) \) operations due to the need to perform \texttt{ID} on all submatrices of the kernel.
+Assuming that the numerical rank \( r \) of the merged blocks at each level remains comparable to that of the blocks at the previous level, the resulting factorization stores interpolation matrices and the basis block of the coarsest-level \( B^{(L)} \), with total memory complexity \( \mathcal{O}(rN \log N) \).
 As the kernel $\mathcal{K}(y, x) = e^{i \gamma x y / 4}$, this rank-stability assumption typically holds for kernels when the row and column domains are similarly structured at each stage of the hierarchy.
 In \cite{o2010algorithm, tygert2010fast}, the method is applied to a broad class of oscillatory and special-function kernels.
 Once constructed, the matrix-vector multiplication can be performed in \( \mathcal{O}(N \log N) \) time.
 For a detailed discussion of the precomputation procedure, hierarchical compression, and fast matrix-vector application, we refer the reader to~\cite{o2010algorithm, tygert2010fast}.